Loren Terveen

 Loren Terveen is an American computer scientist and was the president of the Association for Computing Machinery's SIGCHI professional group from 2015 to 2018.
 Terveen is a professor of computer science and engineering and studies human-computer interaction at GroupLens Research at the University of Minnesota.
 Since 2025, he has served as the head of the Computer Science department.

 In 2008, Terveen and colleagues created Cyclopath, a path recommender system for cyclists in Minneapolis-Saint Paul, Minnesota.
 Terveen co-authored the article "Evaluating collaborative filtering recommender systems", which has been cited over eight thousand times in scientific research.

+In 2009, he was elected an ACM Distinguished Member.

 In 2023, Terveen received SIGCHI's Lifetime Service Award.

 Terveen's family is from Emery, South Dakota.
 He now lives in Minneapolis, Minnesota.